 The serial interface card is also equipped with a strobe line.
 When the strobe line is triggered, a chosen set of data will be transmitted to be displayed or printed.
 The selections for the display list are entered in the program mode.
 Enter "1" to add selections to the list and enter "0" to delete selections from the list.
-The seven available items for the strobe display list are: (1) Preset A, (2) Preset B, (3) K-Factor A, (4) K-Factor B, (5) Rate of A, (6) Count A, (7) Count B. In the "A net B" mode Count A will display the Net Count and Count B is an invalid command and the unit will transmit useless data.
-When setting the strobe list the unit will print:
+The seven available items for the strobe display list are: (1) Count B, (2) Count C, (3) Rate B, (4) Rate C, (5) Rate A, (6) Count A, (7) Reset A. If "Reset A" selected, the A counter is reset after other selected data is sent.
+This can be used to Print/Reset at preset by connecting Relay to strobe and +DC.
+Select "Reset All" and jumper strobe to pin 9 to reset both counters after print.
+NOTE: Due to cycle time of 2 sec @ 300 baud (0.4 sec @ 9600 baud), counts may be lost if received while cycling)

+When setting the strobe list the unit will print :